OperationNT414C/ShellSecBat/README.md

 ```

 You should be aware that this configuration file reading is very basic (and it could easily fail if there is even some slightest mistake).
-Keywords `Feature:` and `Time:` are used to find parts of configuration, there must the configurations parameters (1 to enable, 0 to disable) just after the `:` character (without any blank character between).
+Keywords `Feature:` and `Time:` are used to find parts of configuration, there must be the configurations parameters (1 to enable, 0 to disable) just after the `:` character (without any blank character between).

  * Invalid configuration: `Features: 11`
  * Valid configuration: `Features:11`